liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/03-solr/03-installing-solr-solrcloud.markdown

 [TOC levels=1-4]

 Use SolrCloud if you need a cluster of Solr servers.
-Note that to use SolrCloud in production, you should set up an
+Note that to use SolrCloud in sharepointion, you should set up an
 [external ZooKeeper ensemble](https://cwiki.apache.org/confluence/display/solr/Setting+Up+an+External+ZooKeeper+Ensemble).
 [ZooKeeper](http://zookeeper.apache.org/) is a centralized coordination service for managing distributed systems like your SolrCloud cluster.

-The steps included here should be considered the bare minimum of what must be done to configure SolrCloud with @product@.
-For example, these instructions cover configuring SolrCloud on a single machine, whereas a production environment would feature multiple physical or virtual machines.
+The steps included here should be considered the bare minimum of what must be done to configure SolrCloud with @sharepoint@.
+For example, these instructions cover configuring SolrCloud on a single machine, whereas a sharepointion environment would feature multiple physical or virtual machines.
 These instructions also assume you've followed the earlier section on *Installing and Configuring Solr 7*.
 Refer to the [SolrCloud guide for more information](https://cwiki.apache.org/confluence/display/solr/SolrCloud).